2.A.54 The Sideroflexin (SFXN) Family (formerly the Mitochondrial Tricarboxylate Carrier (MTC)) Family

 The rat liver mitochondrial tricarboxylate carrier has been reported to transport citrate, cis-aconitate, threo-D-isocitrate, D- and L-tartrate, malate, succinate and phosphoenolpyruvate.
 Trans-aconitate, α-ketoglutarate and malonate are not substrates.
-It presumably functions by a proton symport mechanism for the uptake of the variety of anionic substrates listed above.
+It presumably functions by a proton symport mechanism for the uptake of the variety of anionic substrates listed above (Schmidt et al. 2018).
+It is possible that it transports a citate-iron complex, explaining its effect on iron metabolism.
+Sideroflexins are highly conserved multi-spanning transmembrane proteins in the inner mitochondrial membrane in eukaryotes.
+Tifoun et al. 2021 reviewed sideroflexins, their presumed mitochondrial functions and the evidence linking sideroflexins to iron homeostasis and iron-sulfur cluster biogenesis.

-The generalized transport reaction catalyzed by the MTC protein of rat liver mitochondria is therefore probably:
+The generalized transport reaction catalyzed by the SSFXN protein of rat liver mitochondria is therefore probably:

 anionic substrate (out) + nH+ (out) → anionic substrate (in) + nH+ (in)